microsoft/winget-cli/doc/windows-package-manager-roadmap.md

-# Windows Package Manager Roadmap
+# Windows Package Manager Release Roadmap

 ## Overview

-This document outlines our aspirational roadmap to delivering Windows Package Manager v1.0 by March-May 2021.
+This document outlines our aspirational roadmap to deliver Windows Package Manager v1.1.
 We anticipate substantial feedback from the community, and as such, this plan is subject to change.

 ## Milestones